Skip to content

 Apr 17, 2020 | Pratirodh Bureau

-Staff members of Brihanmumbai Municipal Corporation (BMC) watch large screens to monitor the movement of people on the roads, inside a "war room" focused on halting the spread of the coronavirus disease (COVID-19), in Mumbai on April 10, 2020
+FILE PHOTO: Staff members of the Brihanmumbai Municipal Corporation monitor the movement of people on the roads, inside a "war room" focused on halting the spread of the coronavirus disease in Mumbai

 In an air-conditioned government building in Mumbai, a dozen officials are glued to a giant screen showing live drone and CCTV footage of crowded slums, the frontline in the city’s battle to contain the spread of the coronavirus.